Contents

 Role Of The OAIC

-The Office of the Australian Information Commissioner (OAIC) promotes the regulations regarding privacy and access to information.
-OAIC is an independent government agency and largely enforces the Australian Privacy Principles (APPs) as well as the Privacy Act 1988
+The Office of the Australian Information Commissioner (OAIC) plays a pivotal role in promoting privacy best practices.
+As an independent government body, the OAIC enforces the Australian Privacy Principles (APPs) along with the requirements of the Privacy Act 1988 updated for 2025.

 How To Reduce Vulnerabilities And Threats